-- If schools are delayed one hour, morning half-day prekindergarten will start at 10:00 a.m.; afternoon half-day prekindergarten will proceed as originally scheduled; and fourth tier schools will begin at 10:30 a.m. - If schools are delayed two hours, there will be no morning half-day prekindergarten or early intervention programs; afternoon half-day prekindergarten will proceed as originally scheduled. - If schools have a scheduled teachers' planning/early dismissal and there is a two-hour delay, students will NOT be dismissed early and will remain in school for the regular school day.
-Half-day prekindergarten programs will not meet. - If schools are delayed, there will be no before school childcare.
+- If schools are delayed one hour, there will be no morning half-day Early Learners and Learning Together programs; afternoon half-day Early Learners and Learning Together programs will proceed as originally scheduled.
+If schools are delayed, there will be no before school childcare. - If schools are delayed two hours, there will be no morning half-day Early Learners and Learning Together programs; afternoon half-day Early Learners and Learning Together programs will proceed as originally scheduled.
+If schools are delayed, there will be no before school childcare. - If schools have a scheduled teachers' planning/early dismissal and there is a two-hour delay, students will NOT be dismissed early and will remain in school for the regular school day.
+Half-day Early Learners and Learning Together programs will not meet. - If schools are delayed, there will be no before school childcare. - On delayed openings, part-time and dual enrollment students will be marked present.
+Students will be responsible for all work and attendance in all classes is recommended to not miss any instruction.